chpoit/utsushis-charm/README.md

 This repo contains code that will allow you to extract all of your charms in Monster Hunter Rise from recordings taking with the switch's "save clip" feature.

 It's called Utsushi's charm because I thought it would be funny to make a complementary "Utsushi's Armor Search System", but ["this armor set searcher exists"](https://mhrise.wiki-db.com/sim/?hl=en).
-Luckily for me, there is still some wonky stuff going on with how it selects pieces, so I might still try to port Athena's ASS for MHW to MHR.
+I might still try to port Athena's ASS for MHW to MHR, but for now this works for me.

 # Usage